-EE213 - Basic Circuit Analysis II (LAL - Lecture & Lab Instruction) Description
+ECE213 - Basic Circuit Analysis II (LAL - Lecture & Lab Instruction)

 This course is the study of steady-state AC power analysis, variable-frequency circuit analysis, Laplace transforms and their application to circuits, and Fourier transforms and their applications to circuits.
+(Formerly EE 213)

-EE 211 with a grade of C or better AND MATH 244 with a grade of C or better or concurrently enrolled in MATH 244.
+ECE 211 with a grade of C or better AND MATH 244 with a grade of C or better or concurrently enrolled in MATH 244.

-EE260 - Introduction to Digital Design (LAL - Lecture & Lab Instruction) Description
+ECE260 - Introduction to Digital Design (LAL - Lecture & Lab Instruction)

 This course is an introduction to the design of digital systems with an emphasis on design methods and implementation of fundamental digital components.
 Topics include number systems, Boolean algebra, simplification of Boolean functions, and the design and analysis of combinational and sequential logic circuits.
 A hands-on laboratory is included to develop skills in utilizing digital circuit simulation software and building physical circuits with integrated circuit (IC) chips and other digital electronic components.
+(Formerly EE 260)

-EE 160 with a grade of C or better OR ICS 111 with a grade of C or better.
+ECE 160 with a grade of C or better OR ICS 111 with a grade of C or better.

-EE296 - Sophomore Project (COP - Cooperative Ed/Work Experience) Description
+ECE296 - Sophomore Project (COP - Cooperative Ed/Work Experience)

-Sophomore-level individual or team project under Electrical Engineering or Computer Engineering faculty direction and guidance.
+This course is a sophomore-level individual or team project under engineering faculty direction and guidance.
 The project provides design experience and develops practical skills.
+(Formerly EE 296)

-EE 211 with a grade of C or better OR instructor approval.
+ECE 211 with a grade of C or better AND instructor approval.